vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Pause Menu* - There is a pause menu that's been implemented in every level, which allows the player to pause the game and take a breather.
 The UI for the pause menu is only displayed upon clicking the pause button from the HUD.
 The pause menu contains three buttons: a 'resume' button that allows the player to continue playing from where they left off, a 'restart' button that lets them restart the level from the beginning, and an 'exit' button that lets them go back to the main menu.
 Most of the logic for this menu is similar to the logic for the main menu and also utilizes the [LoadSceneOnClick](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/LoadSceneOnClick.cs) script.

 *Game Over Screen* - There's also a game over screen that's been implemented in every level.
 It is initially hidden from the player and is only displayed when the player had lost all of their lives for that level.
 The menu comprises of a 'Game Over' message and two buttons: a 'restart' button that allows the player to restart the level from scratch and an 'exit' button that lets them return to the main menu.
 Once again, the underlying logic utilizes the [LoadSceneOnClick](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/LoadSceneOnClick.cs) script.
+The logic that keeps track of player deaths can be found in the [PlayerController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/f60a90ae1c6b0bc752050a04d5dbfab815ea6a07/Assets/Scripts/PlayerController.cs#L366) script.

 *Thank You Screen* - There's a 'thank you screen,' which is displayed after the player clears the Davis level.
 It contains a message thanking the player for playing and beating the game as well a button that lets them return to the main menu.
 The button once again utilizes the [LoadSceneOnClick](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/LoadSceneOnClick.cs) script.